mevdschee/cli-support/README.md

     on the server run:
       socat file:`tty`,raw,echo=0 tcp-connect:localhost:6000

-This last version should be preferred as it shares the session and both parties can type.
+This last version should be preferred as it shares the session in such a way that both parties can type.